-Upon detecting this incident, we moved quickly to initiate our incident response, which included conducting an investigation with the assistance of third-party forensic specialists and confirming the security of our network environment.
-We have reviewed and altered our policies and procedures relating to the security of our systems and servers, as well as our information life cycle management.
+Data security is one of our highest priorities.
+Upon detecting this incident, we moved quickly to initiate a response, which included conducting an investigation with the assistance of IT specialists and confirming the security of our network environment.
+We notified law enforcement.
+We wiped and rebuilt affected systems and have taken steps to bolster our network security.
+We are also reviewing and altering our policies, procedures, and network security software relating to the security of our systems and servers, as well as how we store and manage data.